Zener diode voltage regulator circuit

 How to find the resistor (Rs) value?

-The calculation of the resistor Rs is determined by the load current demand (which is connected to this source voltage).
+The calculation of the resistor Rs value is determined by the load current demand (which is connected to this source voltage).
 Rs is located between “Vin” and the cathode of zener diode.
-This resistor can be calculated using the formula: Rs = [Vinmin – Vz] /1.1 x ILmax , where:
+This resistor can be calculated using the formula: Rs = [Vinmin – Vz] /[1.1 x ILmax ], where:

 - Vinmin is the minimum value of the input voltage.
 (Remember that it is an unregulated voltage, and it varies)

-- ILmax is the maximum current value of the load demand.
+- ILmax is the maximum current value that the load may demand.

 Once Rs is calculated, the maximum power of this resistor is obtained using the following formula:

-As there is no 3.58 watts Zener diode, we choose a 5 watt zener diode which is the closest value.
+As there is no 3.58 watts zener diode, we choose a 5 watt diode which is the closest value.